pingidentity/terraform-provider-pingone/docs/resources/environment.md

 - `description` (String) A description of the environment.
 - `region` (String) The region to create the environment in.
 Should be consistent with the PingOne organisation region.
 Valid options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica`.
+- `solution` (String) The solution context of the environment.
+Leave blank for a custom, non-workforce solution context.
+Valid options are `CUSTOMER`, or no value for custom solution context.
+Workforce solution environments are not yet supported in this provider resource, but can be fetched using the `pingone_environment` datasource.
 - `type` (String) The type of the environment to create.
 Options are `SANDBOX` for a development/testing environment and `PRODUCTION` for environments that require protection from deletion.
 Defaults to `SANDBOX`.

 ### Read-Only